CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```DANGEROUS``` ...
 NPCs will not accept this item.
 Explosion iuse actor implies this flag.
 Implies `NPC_THROW_NOW`.
 - ```DETERGENT``` ...
 This item can be used as a detergent in a washing machine.
 - ```DURABLE_MELEE``` ...
 Item is made to hit stuff and it does it well, so it's considered to be a lot tougher than other weapons made of the same materials.
+- ```ELECTRONIC``` ...
+This item contain sensitive electronics which can be fried by nearby EMP blast.
 - ```FAKE_MILL``` ...
 Item is a fake item, to denote a partially milled product by @ref Item::process_fake_mill, where conditions for its removal are set.
 - ```FAKE_SMOKE``` ...
 Item is a fake item generating smoke, recognizable by @ref item::process_fake_smoke, where conditions for its removal are set.
 - ```FIREWOOD``` ...
 This item can serve as a firewood.
 Items with this flag are sorted out to "Loot: Wood" zone